Vienna’s most popular tourist attraction is Schönbrunn, with its palace, museums, the zoo and huge park (and Christmas and Easter markets).

 (Schönbrunn at Christmas)

-The rather obvious attraction nearby is the Baroque Schönbrunn palace and park complex.
-You can visit the staterooms on a tour.
-Definitely do that (and take the longer tour, which offers much more for very little extra cost).
+The rather obvious attraction is the baroque Schönbrunn palace and park complex.
+Visit the staterooms on a tour.
+If you choose the self-guided option, then take the longer tour: it offers much more for little extra cost.

-Other paid attractions within the Schönbrunn complex include the Orangery (good for evening concerts), the Privy Garden, the Maze, the Imperial Carriage Museum (with bonus Empress Elisabeth exhibition) and the Children’s Museum.
+Other paid attractions within the Schönbrunn complex include the Orangery (good for evening concerts), the Privy Garden, the Maze, the Imperial Carriage Museum (with bonus Empress Elisabeth exhibition), the Gloriette viewing platform, the Children’s Museum, and one of the world’s best zoos.

-The surrounding landscaped gardens and wider grounds are freely accessible and contain various highlights, such as (fake) Roman ruins or an obelisk.
+It costs nothing to wander around the surrounding landscaped palace gardens and wider grounds, and these contain various highlights, such as (fake) Roman ruins or an obelisk.

 Outside Schönbrunn